-Published in Global Missiology, www.globalmissiology.org, January 2023
+Published in , www.globalmissiology.org, January 2023

 Haokip, Jangkholam and Smith, David W., eds.
 (2022).

-Voices from the Margins: Wisdom of Primal People in the Era of World Christianity.
-Langham Global Library, 168 pp., £14.99 paperback, ISBN: 9781839735349.
+.
+Langham Global Library, 168 pp., £14.99

+paperback, ISBN: 9781839735349.

-Voices from the Margins is divided into two parts and contains 11 fascinating, well-researched, and instructive chapters by authors of various disciplines.
+is divided into two parts and contains 11 fascinating, well-researched, and instructive chapters by authors of various disciplines.
 The contributors have conducted research and read widely in areas related to their articles.
 Part one, with the heading "Primal Traditions and Christianity," has four chapters, while part two, entitled "Primal Traditions and Christianity in Northeast India," has seven articles.
 Each part ends with a postscript.